BA (Hons), MPsych (clinical), PhD

-Professor John Gleeson has held the post of National Head of the School of Psychology at the Australian Catholic University (ACU) since May 2014.
+Professor John Gleeson has held the post of Head of Discipline (Psychology) at the Australian Catholic University (ACU) since May 2014.
 He was appointed to the role of Professor of Psychology at ACU in 2011.
 Previously he held a joint appointment as Associate Professor with the NorthWestern Mental Health, a program of Melbourne Health, and the Psychology Department of The University of Melbourne.

 Professor Gleeson is a member of the Australian Psychological Society and the Clinical College of the Australian Psychological Society.
 He is an occasional panel member, via a ministerial appointment, of The Victorian Civil and Administrative Appeals Tribunal.
 He is a member of the National Clinical Research Committee for The Royal Flying Doctor Service.